RadheyaM/Factory-Planner/README.md

 ## Detail Pages
 <img src="static/media/readme-features/live-plan-full.png">

-### Two kinds of Detail Pages
-  There are two kinds, the live-plan which is accessable through the nav bar link and which will always display the 'Current' live plan and a detail view that can be accessed for any plan in existence unless it's status is set to 'delete'.
-The content format is the same for both.
+The Detail Page displays what runs are assigned to a particular plan.
+It contains four reports tailored to certain managers and their specific tasks.
+The Live Plan can be accessed via the Live Plan navlink.
+A detail view can be accessed for any plan from the plan search page by clicking 'view'.

 ### Add Run to Plan
-  A plan is made up of a collection of runs assigned to it, all the information contained within the detail pages are made up from the runs assigned and the information contained within each run.
+  A plan is made up of a collection of runs assigned to it, all the information contained within the detail pages are made up from the runs assigned and the information contained within each run, which in turn is linked to products, teams, packaging.
   To add a run, click the button in the header.

   <img src="static/media/readme-features/add-run-to-plan.png">